Mike Sego and friends crossing the finish line

 Pacing That Moves With You

-Every runner in my group gets the same thing: a steady hand, a measured stride, and someone who won't let the crowd or the adrenaline pull them off plan in mile one.
+Every runner I pace gets the same thing: a steady hand, a measured stride, and someone who won't let the crowd or the adrenaline pull them off plan in mile one.

 I've paced runners from 3:30 to 5:30 finish times across major marathons.
 My approach is simple — run smart early, hold steady in the middle, and give everything you've got when it counts most.
 I talk when you need it, and shut up when you don't.